 Nepal is the landlocked country in South Asia.
-It is located mainly in the Himalayas but also include parts of the Indo-Gangetic plain.
+It is located mainly in the Himalayas but also includes parts of the Indo-Gangetic plain.
 Nepal is a very popular destination among tourists, especially from India.

 And is famous for its variety of sightseeing and entertainment options.
 Nepal has 8 highest mountains out of 10 among the world.
-The nation’s tourism is not only about adventures, it also includes many memorable memories you make here and monasteries and there is also the worlds biggest lord Shiva shrine.
+The nation’s tourism is not only about adventures, but it also includes many memorable memories you make here and monasteries and there is also the worlds biggest lord Shiva shrine.

 When you travel to a new place you must know some local words there to make it more beneficial for you and create a positive environment.
 Here are 10 local words which will help you while travelling to Nepal.-

 This is a very positive word to greet someone in their language.
 It simply means saying hello, good morning, good evening, bye or good bye.
 This word can be used in while starting a conversation and at ending of conversation to greet and pass positive vibes on them.

 Ho simply means ‘yes’ and hoina means the opposite ‘no’.
 Giving answers in their local language will be more excited for them.
 Yes and no is the most regularly used words.

 Dhanyabad means ‘thank you!’
 Saying thank you to someone always leaves a positive impact and gives a smile on the face of the person you’re talking to.
 Saying thank you to someone is leaving positivity and respecting others.